githubpartners/github-azure-microservices-blueprint/README.md

 ### Build an Azure DevOps Build definition

-Create a project and a build pipeline connected to Github and point it to `azure-pipelines.yml`
+Create a project and a build pipeline connected to Github and point it to `azure-pipelines.yml` Import the Blue/Green pipeline from the provided JSON file in the repo for the Azure DevOps Pipelines.

 ## Optional